xabra/rust_language_reference/Rust Cheatsheet.md

 # Traits

 Traits define behavior shared between different types, similar to an _interface_.
 A trait is a collection of methods defined for an unknown type: `Self`.
-Note: either the trait or the type must be local to the implementation crate
+Either the trait or the type must be defined local to the implementation crate

 ```rust
 // Define a trait